 Although there is a limit of 12,000 recipes in a cookbook, your cookbook file sizes are affected.
 There is a 2 GB file size limit on the computer.
 The .mc2 file contains the text of a cookbook.
 Its companion .mcx file contains all of the photos used in a cookbook.
 If you inserted really large photos and the .mcx file exceeds 2 GB, you will lose your photos in the cookbook.
 They won't be recoverable.
-You can avoid this if you resize and compress your photos using the Cookbook Image Maintenance command from the Tools menu while viewing an opened cookbook.
+You can avoid this if you resize and compress your photos using the tool that was first added in MasterCook 22.